ShipBob vs Fulfillment By Amazon (FBA): Pricing & Features

 Both ShipBob and FBA have affordable pricing based on usage, so you primarily pay for the services you use.
 They also share similar pricing structures.
 But the more affordable option between the two depends on which sales channels you use and what kind of products you stock.

-- FBA tends to be the more economical option for Amazon sellers—especially those that qualify for its discounted Small and Light program.
+- FBA tends to be the more economical option for Amazon sellers—especially those that qualify for its discounted Low-Price program for items priced $10 and under

 - ShipBob is more affordable for ecommerce stores and multichannel sellers that don’t maintain a focus on Amazon.